Socialist Party of Oklahoma: Growth

+In 1910, a grandfather clause for voting was submitted as a referendum by the Oklahoma legislature.
+Branstetter criticized this referendum as an attempt to disenfranchies the state's black population and formed a committee including Ameringer and Jack Hazel to oppose it.
+Patrick S. Nagle, the party's lawyer, filed a lawsuit to stop the referendum.
+The SPA voted to add support for unrestricted suffrage to its platform in 1910, and Ameringer wrote a 2,500 word party statement against the referendum.
+However, the referendum was approved by voters.
+2/3rds of the state's black population was disenfranchised by the clause.
+In Guinn v.
+United States, the Supreme Court of the United States ruled against the state's grandfather clause.
+A literacy test referendum was held in 1916, but was defeated due to opposition from the Republicans and Socialists.

-In 1911, Oscar Ameringer made a major push into politics running for mayor of Oklahoma City.
+In 1911, Ameringer made a major push into politics running for mayor of Oklahoma City.
 He gathered twenty-three percent of the vote.
 In 1912, the Oklahoma Socialist Party voted to abolish the Oklahoma Pioneer as its official newspaper and a year later recalled Ameringer from his seat on the National Executive Committee.
 In 1931, Ameringer returned to Oklahoma and founded the American Guardian, which remained in circulation until 1942.

 The rise of the party in Oklahoma was accompanied by a degree of factional tension, with its rank and file being dominated by the left-wing "Reds" who supported a decentralized form of organization, and its most prominent leaders including social democratic "Yellows" such as Ameringer and Otto Branstetter who wanted to implement more centralized structures along the lines of those established by Victor Berger in Milwaukee.
 Ameringer and Branstetter were removed from their roles in the state party in 1913 as a result of factional infighting.

 In 1914, the SPO had over 800 locals and over 175 elected officials, including six state legislators - the second largest caucus of Socialist state legislators in the country, after Wisconsin.
 In that year's gubernatorial election, Socialist candidate Fred W. Holt took 20 percent of the vote.
 In the mid-1910s the party claimed around 10,000 members, giving it the highest membership per capita of any state affiliate of the Socialist Party.
 In the aftermath of the 1914 campaign, one friendly analyst offered reasons for the growth and success of the Socialist Party in the state:

 "The first is the intelligence of the Oklahoma farmer, who reads a great deal, and the constant political agitation in Oklahoma, giving him an opportunity to hear the political situation discussed.
 He has discovered that he is not getting a square deal.
 Another reason for the gain of the Socialist vote and the loss of the Democratic vote in Oklahoma is the revolt against the corrupt conditions in Oklahoma politics."